August 9, 2023:

-A2SERVER lets you use a Raspberry Pi as a file server, and network boot host, for Apple IIgs and enhanced IIe computers.
-It has been designed to be as easy to set up and use as possible, and it's free.
+A2SERVER lets you use a Raspberry Pi, or almost any other computer, to serve files to Apple IIgs and enhanced IIe computers on your network.
+You'll also be able to boot into GS/OS or ProDOS 8 directly from the network (no drives needed).
+A2SERVER has been designed to be as easy to set up and use as possible, and it's free.

 Choose how you'd like to use A2SERVER, and you'll be up and running shortly.